RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/phosphorus_design_doc.md

 ---

 ## Open Questions
-* Currently (Mar 29, 2023), the module does not maintain a top layer soil with a depth of 20 mm, and there are many potential ways that this requirement could be realized:
+* Currently (Mar 29, 2023), the module does not maintain a top layer soil with a depth of 20 mm (as required by SurPhos), and there are many potential ways that this requirement could be realized:
   * Override user input and always add a 20 mm top layer to the soil profile.
     * Pros: